Ayahuasca EN

 Essence of Ayahuasca

-‘The unprocessed wants to be processed’ whether it is your own, carried from generations or past lives, there is no distinction.
-It is now a part of you and at some level forms a blockage to living freely.
+‘The unprocessed wants to be processed’ whether it is one of your own experiences, carried from generations or past lives, there is no distinction.
+It is now a part of you and at some level forms a blockage to live freely.

-The soul wants to heal and therefore triggers will keep coming as long as one has not yet processed (emotionally) the painful parts within oneself.
-Healing happens during the Ayahuasca session because the unprocessed parts of the subconscious come back into our consciousness.
-In this way the experience can be safely processed which gives liberation, resilience and healing.
+The soul wants to heal and therefore triggers will keep coming as long as you have not yet processed (emotionally) these painful parts.
+Healing happens during the Ayahuasca session because the unprocessed parts of the subconscious come back into our consciousness mind.
+In this way the experience can be safely processed which gives liberation, resilience and transformation.

-It is normal to come into conflict with oneself (often during a first Ayahuasca ceremony).
-The ego is strong and wants to keep suppressing and controlling (something that has always worked in daily life).
+It is very common to come into conflict with oneself, which often occurs during a first Ayahuasca ceremony.
+The ego is strong and wants to keep suppressing and controlling.

 During an Ayahuasca ceremony surrender will eventually take place.
-This facilitates (trauma) processing and fosters the growth of loving awareness.
+This facilitates (trauma) processing and fosters the personal growth and transformation.

 Sometimes processing challenging themes happens immediately during a first Ayahuasca connection and sometimes it takes a little more time.
 It takes self-confidence which goes hand in hand with “sensing and getting to know Ayahuasca.